m-j-andr/PIC-1-Demo/docs/0-docs.md

 [1, 2, 3, 4, 6, 8, 11, 13, 16, 18, 26, 28]
 ```

-The while loop keeps executing until the list contains 12 elements.
+The `while` loop keeps executing until the *list* contains 12 elements.
-Until 28 has been calculated, we did not know how big `n` needed to get.
+Until `28` has been calculated, we did not know how big `n` needed to get.
+In particular, we could not write `for n in range(28)`.